 Physical Response | Mental Response |

 Despite being used interchangeably and despite being intimately linked, emotions and feelings are different.
-Emotions are information of our environment.
-Feelings are interpretation of our emotions.
+The former are information of our environment.
+The latter are interpretation of our emotions.

-Understanding these differences between emotions and feelings puts us in a position to better harness both allows us to better navigate life.
+Understanding the differences puts us in a position to better harness both and allows us to better navigate life.